GBP/JPY analysis: Bears could prevail

 GBP/JPY

-The British Pound fell by 49 pips or 0.31% against the Japanese Yen on Monday.
-The GBP/JPY currency pair tested the support line at 155.38 during yesterday's trading session.
+The British Pound declined by 63 pips or 0.40% against the Japanese Yen on Monday.
+The currency pair tested the weekly support level at 154.55 during yesterday's trading session.

-The exchange rate is likely to continue to edge lower within the following trading session.
-The potential target for bullish traders will be near the weekly resistance level at 156.67.
+As for the near future, the exchange rate could continue to edge lower in a descending channel pattern.
+Bearish traders might target the weekly S2 at 154.07 within this session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.